Find food that fits your pet’s needs

-You should also be on the lookout for soft or liquid-like stool that has no discernible shape.
-Cat diarrhoea is caused by a variety of things, from bacterial infections to intestinal parasites to food intolerance.
+You should also be on the lookout for soft or liquid-like stools that have no discernible shape.
+Cat diarrhoea is caused by a variety of things, from viral infections to intestinal parasites to food intolerance.
 If you aren't looking closely, you may mistake liquid stool for urine.
 Make sure you always take a good, close look at what you're scooping or use a pair of disposable gloves to test the texture.

 Not all unusual cat poo is cause for panic, but it does require careful observation.
-Your cat may have diarrhoea for a day or two after a change in food or a stressful car trip, notes the Cornell Feline Health Center.
-But if this type of stool persists for more than two days or is accompanied by "poor appetite, lethargy, or vomiting," take your cat to the vet immediately, says Cornell's Dr. Richard Goldstein.
+The PDSA says it’s common for cats to have diarrhoea after a change in food, for example.
+But if this type of stool persists for more than 24 hours or is accompanied by vomiting, lethargy or bloody stools, they recommend taking your cat to the vet.
 It's better to be on the safe side.

 Preparing Cat Stool Samples

 At each annual visit, your vet will ask for a stool sample so the lab can perform tests on the faecal matter.
 Samples are best collected in approved plastic containers, which your vet's office will provide.
-But you also can pick up a container at the office before your appointment, or purchase one online or at a pet supply store.
+But you also can pick up a container at the office before your appointment, or purchase one online or at a pet supply shop.
 Just remember: the lab will need a fresh sample, so it's important not to collect your treasure from the litter box until the day that you drop it off at the vet.
 Once you scoop the faecal matter into the approved plastic sample container, refrigerate if it’s possible and make sure to jot down the date and time of collection so the vet's office has accurate information.

 Multiple Cats, Multiple Checks